Please enjoy The Dash poem written by Linda Ellis.

 posted or distributed.
-However, please feel free to RECITE it anywhere at any time.
-If you’d like to share it on your web site,
+Please feel free to RECITE it anywhere at any time.
+If you’d like to share it on your web site, please use a link to this page…do not post.
+We thank you!

 Live Your Dash!